chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/cloud-account-associations/index.md

 To associate a group with a cloud account, find the group you want to associate and click on the pencil-shaped edit icon for the cloud of your choice.
 A modal window will appear from the right with next steps, which differ depending on the cloud provider you selected.

-> _Note: As of this writing, this feature is only available _in preview_.
+> Note: As of this writing, this feature is only available _in preview_.
 Additionally, setting up AWS account associations through the Chainguard Enforce Console is not available at this time.

 ### Setting up a GCP Cloud Account Association through the Console

-If you clicked the edit icon for GCP, the modal window will outline a four step process to set up a cloud account association.
+If you clicked the edit icon for GCP, the modal window will outline a four-step process to set up a cloud account association.

 #### Authentication